Digitally Re-Reviewed and Re-Released Tapes

 Transcripts and audio of select conversations segments related to Nixon's trip to China.

 - To download the CD-ROM contents as a .zip file (including a Searchable Index, Logs and/or Transcripts, and Scope and Content Notes), click here.
 To download, right click on link and select "Save Link" or "Save Target" to your computer.
 Extracting the files requires file extraction software, such as StuffIt or WinZip, that can "unzip" (open) the compressed .zip file, once it is completely downloaded on your computer.
-The file is 157 MB.
+Please note: the file is 230 MB.

 Date: April 7, 1971